 Waiting for superman, who never shows

 A loud, electronic tone assaults my skull.
 The signal releases students throughout the building, twenty of them heading directly for my class.
 I look up from my email program and mutter something unrecognizable by civilized society.
-I still have two parental contacts to make, one 504 observation form to complete and my wife wants to know what we should eat for dinner tonight.
-I’ve just spend an hour working on curriculum, tweaking lesson plans, making copies, creating PowerPoints and grading papers.
+I still have two parental contacts to make, one 504 observation form to complete, and my wife wants to know what we are eating for dinner tonight.
+I’ve just spend an hour working on curriculum, tweaking lesson plans, making copies, creating PowerPoints, scouring the internet for audio visual materials, and grading papers.
 Thus ends my first period conference.

 The warning bell tolls three times, notifying students that they have one full minute before the actual tardy bell rings.
 Slowly, students trickle into the classroom, individually or in small cliques.
 Each group brings their own unique sights and sounds.
 Athletes are talking about their brutal first period workout, gamers are all abuzz about the newest Call of Duty game, some students are swapping answers to their math homework, and smaller groups are talking about movies and music.
-Some students bring in Starbucks coffee or breakfast tacos, the odor of which elicits certain responses from various students.
-As each group enters, the noise level eventually reaches cacophonic proportions.
+Some of the more affluent students bring in Starbucks coffee or breakfast tacos, the odor of which elicits certain responses from others.
+As each group enters, the noise level reaches cacophonic proportions.
 "Quiet, please!"
 I yell out.
 My own cobwebs have yet to be shaken out of my tired head.